cloudutsukpilot/sakharams.github.io/_posts/cloud/aws/2022-01-01-aws-cli-commands-cheatsheet.md

 ---
 layout: post
-title: AWS CLI Command CheatSheet
+title: AWS CLI Command CMDsheet
 categories: [cloud, aws]
-tags: [Cloud, Amazon Web Services(AWS), Cheatsheet]
+tags: [Cloud, Amazon Web Services(AWS), CMDsheet]
 ---

 ## Introduction

 In this blog post, we will explore some commonly used AWS CLI commands that can help you manage your AWS resources efficiently.
-Whether you are a beginner or an experienced AWS user, having a cheatsheet of AWS CLI commands can be handy.
+Whether you are a beginner or an experienced AWS user, having a cmdsheet of AWS CLI commands can be handy.

 ## Prerequisites

 Before we dive into the commands, make sure you have the AWS CLI installed and configured on your machine.
 You can follow the official AWS CLI documentation to get started.

-## AWS CLI Command CheatSheet
+## AWS CLI Command Cmdsheet

 Here are some frequently used AWS CLI commands: